World in Books

 Hello Universe by Erin Entrada Kelly.
 Greenwillow, 2017.
 (I/M).

 • 2017 Newberry Award.
 Told in alternating perspectives (including one villain), this story of friendship and heroism finds Chet, a Filipino American, trapped in a well.
-An unlikely trio of friends findis well worth reading.

 UNCATEGORIZED